 Botstiber Visiting Professorship

-The next Botstiber Compact Seminar in Austrian Studies at UC Berkeley will be offered at the beginning of the Spring 2024 semester (5 weeks, starting January 16, 2024, ending February 17, 2024).
+The next Botstiber Compact Seminar in Austrian Studies at UC Berkeley will be offered at the beginning of the Spring 2027 semester for a duration of 5 weeks, beginning January 18 and ending on February 20, 2027.

 UC Berkeley is a premier university, located in the San Francisco Bay Area.
-The Visiting Professor is required to be physically present in the Berkeley area for the duration of the course and may be asked to teach the compact seminar in the German language.
 The Visiting Professor will receive a salary of $12,000 to cover teaching, travel, and accommodation costs.
 The salary will be subject to both California state and United States federal taxes, in accordance with the UC Berkeley employment and payroll practices.
+Upon arrival in Berkeley, visiting professors will need to apply for an American Social-security number.
 Visiting professors must organize their own travel, accommodation, and health insurance coverage during their stay at Berkeley.
 The visa application and hiring process will be coordinated by the UC Berkeley Department of German, where the visiting professor will be based.

-During their stay, the selected Visiting Professor will also give a public lecture—the “Botstiber Lecture”—at the Institute of European Studies.
+During their stay, the selected Visiting Professor will also give a public lecture—the “Botstiber Lecture”—at the Institute of European Studies and will do so in English.
 In accordance with the mission of The Botstiber Institute for Austrian-American Studies (BIAAS), the public lecture should refer to the historic relationship between the United States and Austria, including lands of the former Habsburg Empire.

 Application Instructions: Applicants must submit the following materials (in English):